‘Nurturing Individual Excellence’

 Homework:

-• Times tables: please encourage your child to use Times Tables Rockstars, Hit the Button or Speed Challenge to practise their times tables.
+• Times tables: please encourage your child to use Times Tables Rockstars and the MTC practise test to recall their times tables.

 • Maths: Set weekly through Mathletics on a Friday.